robi42/helma-ng/apps/hibernate-blog/README.markdown

 1. Start your MySQL server and create the DBs (dev & test) + user with:

-   hibernate-blog/db/init.sql
+   hibernate-blog/build/init.mysql.sql

 2. Optional: put the jars (needed to make feeds work) which are located in hibernate-blog/build/extra into helma-ng/lib/ext.

 3. Issue, e.g., the following command inside the hibernate-blog directory:

-   hibernate-blog> java -jar ../../run.jar app modules lib db config/dev
+   hibernate-blog> java -jar ../../run.jar main.js

 4. Then point your browser to: